AWS DynamoDB

 • Attributes that are part of an item in a table, but not part of the GSI key, the primary key of the table, or projected attributes are not returned on querying the GSI index.

-• GSIs manage throughput independently of the table they are based on and the provisioned throughput for the table and each associated GSI needs to be specified at the creation time.
+• Provisioned Mode: GSIs manage throughput independently of the table they are based on.
+The provisioned throughput for the table and each associated GSI needs to be specified at the creation time.

 • Read provisioned throughput